Simon-Campbell/samp-client/README.md

-samp-client
+SA-MP Client
 ===========

-= SA-MP Client =

-This is a reimplementation of the SA-MP client for Windows using WPF.
+This is a reimplementation of the SA-MP browser client for Windows using WPF.